KernelDeimos/assignment-rust/README.md

 1. The book titled "The Rust Programming Language" will be referred to as "the Rust book" throughout this document to prevent the author from developing RSI symptoms.
+2. I have never used or learned about Rust prior to this project, but I have used Go, which is frequently compared to Rust.
+Because of this, I will comment on some of the differences and similarities between Rust and Go.

 ## Language Syntax

 - The syntax of Rust looks similar to C, using curly braces to enclose blocks of code and semicolons to mark the ends of statements.
+- Like in Go, brackets aren't required around conditions when using `if`, `for`, or `while`.
 - Variable types in Rust are written after the identifier, or implied by their first assignment.
 - Like in Clojure, control flow constructs can be used as expressions.